International Association of Lighting Designers

 The International Association of Lighting Designers (IALD) is a learned society of architectural lighting designers founded in 1969 and based in Chicago.

 History

-In 1969, a group of lighting designers—including Ray Grenald—established the International Association of Lighting Designers.
+In 1969, a group of lighting designers—including Ray Grenald and Howard Brandston—established the International Association of Lighting Designers.
 At that time, all existing industry organizations were primarily focused on the science and engineering of lighting rather than the aesthetic design.

 One of the founding designers was Lesley Wheel.
 Originally trained in theatrical lighting design, Wheel had become the first woman to start a career in architectural lighting design.
 She later served as president of the IALD, and remained a fellow until her death in 2004.

 Partnerships

 The IALD has partnered with the Illuminating Engineering Society (IES), the Alliance to Save Energy (ASE), and the United States Department of Energy (DOE) to promote sustainable lighting.
 The IALD also maintains partnerships with the IES, the American Institute of Architects (AIA), the International Commission on Illumination (CIE), Institution of Lighting Professionals (ILP), the National Electrical Manufacturers Association (NEMA), and other professional organizations to promote the industry and develop technical standards.